-An old grandmother lived in an old cottage on the edge of the forest.
-The house was much too big for her alone, so she rented out the attic to a young girl.
-Now she was no longer alone; the girl helped her with the groceries and also gladly took over the gardening.
+An old woman lived in an old cottage at the edge of the forest.
+The house was much too big for just one person, so she rented out the attic to a young woman.
+This way, she was not alone and the young woman could help her with the groceries and take care of the gardening.

-Winter slowly approached and the girl got busy in the garden every day.
-She swept the leaves into a big pile, trimmed the bushes and swept the paths clear.
+As winter approached, the young woman worked in the garden every day.
+She raked the fallen leaves into a big pile, trimmed the bushes, and swept the paths.

 In one of the large piles of leaves, two little mice had taken up residence quite unnoticed.
-Between the many leaves and branches, it was cozy and warm.
+It was cozy and warm amongst the many leaves and twigs.
 At this time of year, all the animals were looking for safe and warm winter homes.

-One day, when the girl went back into the garden, she forgot to close the front door.
-One little mouse named Timothy, ran down the hall as fast as the wind.
-Soon he found himself straight in the grandmother’s kitchen.
+One day, when the young woman went into the garden, she forgot to close the door to the house.
+One of the little mice, who was named Timothy, ran in and down the hall as fast as the wind.
+He soon found himself in the middle of the old woman’s kitchen.

-The kitchen smelled deliciously of freshly baked bread.
-Cake crumbs and even some old apple peels lay all over the floor.
-The old grandmother’s sight was poor and did not even notice when she dropped something.
-For Timothy the little mouse, it was a feast.
-He wanted to stay here.
+It smelled of freshly baked bread.
+Cake crumbs and even some old apple peels were scattered all over the floor.
+The old woman’s sight was poor so she did not even notice when she dropped something.
+For Timothy, it was a feast.
+He wanted to stay here forever.

-The second little mouse called Melvin, ran up the stairs.
-That was where the young girl lived.
-Melvin sniffed his way from one room to the other, but could not find a single crumb.
+The second little mouse, who was named Melvin, ran up the stairs to the attic where the young woman lived.
+Melvin sniffed his way from one room to the other, but he could not find a single crumb.

-At that moment, he met the girl who was about to go out the door.
-When the girl spotted the little mouse, she shrieked loudly: “Eeeeeew!”.
+At that same moment, the young woman went to go out the door.
+When she spotted Melvin, she shrieked.

 Melvin was equally frightened and ran as fast as he could down the stairs through the narrow gap in the door.
-Trembling and quite breathless, Melvin now stood in front of the grandmother’s door and quickly slipped through the crack in the door.
+Trembling and breathless, he stood in front of the front door and found a crack to slip through.

-Here he tried to calm himself down from the shock.
-Timothy hurried over immediately and received his frightened friend joyfully.
+Outside, he tried to calm himself down from the shock.
+Timothy noticed and hurried over to console his friend.

-After a hearty greeting, they ran into the kitchen together and Timothy showed his friend all the leftovers on the floor.
-Here they prepared a delicious feast.
+After a warm greeting, they ran into the kitchen together and Timothy showed Melvin all the leftovers on the floor.
+They prepared a delicious feast.

-Timothy was quite proud to present his friend Melvin with such beautiful lodging.
-They decided to spend the winter here together.
+Timothy was quite proud to present his friend with such perfect lodging.
+They decided to spend the winter there together.
 It was warm, cozy, and above all, there was plenty to eat.

-When the grandmother woke up in the morning to prepare tea in her kitchen, she had not noticed any of the excitement.
-So now they lived together and contentedly in the old cottage.
+When the old woman woke up in the morning to prepare tea in the kitchen, she didn’t notice any of the night’s excitement and they all lived happily together in the old cottage all winter long.